 Project type in Excel file Description

 New stand-alone floating Production ship with process facility (FPSO), semi sub, TLP

 facility

 (Ny selvstendig flytende

 innretning)

-New stand-alone fixed facility Integrated platform with process facility, e.g., jacket, jack-up,
+New stand-alone fixed Integrated platform with process facility, e.g., jacket, jackfacility up, GBS

-(Ny selvstendig, bunnfast GBS
+(Ny selvstendig, bunnfast

 innretning)

-Rental of production facility Used when the main production facility, normally FPSO or Jack-
+Rental of production facility Used when the main production facility, normally FPSO or

-(Leie av up, will be leased
+(Leie av Jack-up, will be leased

 produksjonsinnretning)

-Wellhead platform to existing Platform without process facility
+Wellhead platform to Platform without process facility

-facility
+existing facility

 (Brønnhodeplattform mot

 eksisterende innretning)

-Sub-sea development to New facilities located subsea and connected to existing facilities
+Sub-sea development to New facilities located subsea and connected to existing

-existing facility
+existing facility facilities

+Project type in Excel file Description

 (Havbunnsutbygg. mot

 eksisterende innretning)

-Well(s) from existing facility New production or injection wells drilled from existing facility
+Well(s) from existing facility New production or injection wells drilled from existing

-(Brønn(er) fra eksisterende either to infill targets or to undrained segments or prospects
+(Brønn(er) fra eksisterende facility either to infill targets or to undrained segments or

-innretning)
+innretning) prospects

-Other Used for other specified or unspecified projects that do not fall
+Other Used for other specified or unspecified projects that do not

-(Annet) under other categories.
-To be specified in the comments space
+(Annet) fall under other categories.
+To be specified in the comments

-to the right of the attribute lists
+space to the right of the attribute lists